MischaU8/yumyum/curves/impossible-circle-curves_ZYvJpwKeAdI.md

 yum yum
-Floyd here with a quick look at creating impossible Circle Curves in plasticity start by creating a circle curve offset it to create a duplicate select both curves duplicate them and move them to
+Floyd here with a quick look at creating impossible Circle Curves in Plasticity start by creating a circle curve offset it to create a duplicate select both curves duplicate them and move them to